graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 ##Summary##

 Using indexes greatly improves performance of Neo4j operations like refactoring where cartesian joins are unavoidable.

 With Python scripting, we can leverage Neo4j's parameter support and Bolt interface to more closely control exactly how memory and disk are being used, which pays off for doing these kinds of heavy-lift operations in a large graph.

-All the scripts used here are included, as well as a Jupyter notebook.
+All the scripts used here are included, and are consolidated in a Jupyter notebook as well.

 ##Thanks